My Daddy, Floyd Otto Spencer

 I wonder what kind of abuse my father suffered at the hands of adults when he was growing up since violent and abusive ways of parenting are generally passed down from one generation to the next.

 Unless one is able to recognize, then intercept and stop this abusive cycle and pattern learned from one’s upbringing and teachings, it will be passed on to one’s own offspring ad infinitum!

-“What right has the government to step in and tell me how to raise my children?!
+“What the hell right has the government to step in and tell me how to raise my children?!
 I am the Priesthood head of my family!
 The Bible says, ‘Spare the rod and spoil the child.’
-In other words, we are to ‘bend the twig’ correctly.
+In other words, parents are to ‘bend the twig’ correctly.
 We do that by beating the devil out of our children while they are still young enough to be taught how to behave and grow up as straight vines, not twisted, warped ones.

 “Once a seedling is warped, you can’t change it.
 You can observe an example of that in plants and trees that weren’t supported and staked properly so they would grow straight rather than deformed.
-I can’t wait to get out of this wicked country and gather with the Saints in Zion, there in Colonia LeBaron where I’m free to exercise Biblical laws when it comes to raising my family!”
+I can’t wait to get out of this wicked country and gather with the Saints in Zion, there in Colonia LeBaron where I’m free to exercise old, time-honored Biblical laws when it comes to raising my family!”